Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Preliminaries

+See Figure~\ref{fig:homogeneous-example} for an example.
 The correspondences allow us to study certain topological properties of compact polyhedra by using the combinatorial theory of partially ordered sets.
 In particular, instead of using the more complicated theory of sheaves on the geometric realization $\vert K\vert$ of a simplicial complex $K$, we will continue by studying sheaves on the corresponding finite $T_0$-space, denoted by $\Xspace$.